CS126SP20/final-project-agpai2/DEVELOPMENT.md

 - [x] The player can now move to different screens

 2. Developed and modified code in the Map class to account for any general screen change

+3. Made a change in code to show Link's movement while moving